madushkavi/Role_Based_Authenticationn/README.md

 # Role-Based Access Booking System
-This project is a full-stack application that demonstrates a role-based access control system, implemented with a Spring Boot backend, ReactJS frontend, and a MongoDB database.
+This project is a full-stack application that demonstrates a role-based access control system.
+It is implemented with a Spring Boot backend, ReactJS frontend, and MongoDB database.

 ## Features
 - Role-based user management with different access levels (Admin, Client, Partner)